sf-wdi-18/notes/lectures/week-01/day_3_functions_and_dom/dawn/intro-to-functions.md

 How could we describe the function `square` in an algorithm vs in a function?

-Assume have a number, represented by the variable `num`.

 **Algorithm —**
 *abstract*

 ```
-Take the number, multiply it by itself, and output the product.
+Take a number, multiply it by itself, and return the product.
 ```

 **Function —**